canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 Cold patches
 ------------

-Cold patches must be applied with no other system activity, to prevent locks from holding the patch up.
+Cold patches must be applied with no other system activity to prevent locks from holding the patch up.
 We have automation around this to apply them as rapidly as possible.